ayush19-code/Music-Player---Made-by-Ayush/README.md

 # 🎵 Music Player – Made by Ayush

-A modern, responsive web music player built using **HTML, CSS, and JavaScript**.
+A modern, responsive web-based music player built using **HTML, CSS, and JavaScript**.

-This project provides a clean music player application, allowing users to browse music categories, play songs, control playback, adjust volume, and navigate seamlessly between tracks.
+This project provides a clean music player interface where users can browse music categories, play songs, control playback, adjust volume, and navigate between tracks.

 ## 🌐 Live Demo